Social Work & Care Management Services for Adults

 The ethics consult team also helps with concerns related to advance directives, including do-not-resuscitate or do-not-intubate orders and health care proxy issues, and works with families to determine the wishes of a patient who did not have an advance directive in place.

 To request an ethics consult, talk to your doctor or nurse.
 For urgent consultations between 5:00PM and 8:00AM on weekdays, or on weekends, ask the hospital operator to contact the social work administrator on call.

 Referrals may also be made from outside the hospital.
 For Tisch Hospital, please call 212-263-5018.
-For Hospital for Joint Diseases, please call 212-598-6000 and ask the operator to connect you to the director or assistant director of care management and social work.
+For NYU Langone Orthopedic Hospital, please call 212-598-6000 and ask the operator to connect you to the director or assistant director of care management and social work.